paul-hammant/ContinuousIsolation.com/README.md

 [Link to Tweet as can't embed in a README](https://twitter.com/benjiweber/status/831193574502961154)

-Anyway, so here it is, a GitHub backed parody site called [ContinuousIsolation.com](https://continuousisolation.com/).
+Anyway, so here it is, a GitHub-backed parody site called [ContinuousIsolation.com](https://continuousisolation.com/).

-# Technologies Used:

-This is a [Hugo](https://gohugo.io/getting-started/installing/) site that auto-deploys on commit/push.

-Articles are in the content/ folder.
-You will need a TOML front-matter section (copy one of the others).
-Hugo uses [blackfriday](https://github.com/russross/blackfriday) markdown syntax.

-The Hugo theme used [its own
-shortcodes](https://themes.gohugo.io/theme/docdock/shortcodes/) if you wish to go beyond simple markdown, though I'm pretty sure you can past in integral HTML snippets if you want to.

 # How to contribute: